AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/portfolio-optimizer/portfolio-optimizer-score.md

 # Overview of the Portfolio Optimizer Score

-You can find the Portfolio Optimizer score in the ```Portfolio Optimizer.
-It displays in the **Score** column for every project```.
+You can find the Portfolio Optimizer score in the Portfolio Optimizer.
+It displays in the **Score** column for every project.
 This represents a score for every project in the portfolio.

 For information about locating the Portfolio Optimizer, see the article [Portfolio Optimizer overview](../../../manage-work/portfolios/portfolio-optimizer/portfolio-optimizer-overview.md).